-Moving in with your partner is one of the most fulfilling and exciting experiences of your life.
+Moving in together is one of the most fulfilling and exciting experiences of your life.
 Sharing a space with the person that you care about and love the most is something to be grateful for every day.
-Moving in with your partner or significant other isn’t always perfect fun though; there is a lot of decision making and hardship that can go into the process.
+Moving in with your partner or significant other isn’t always perfectly fun though; there is a lot of decision making and hardship that can go into the process.
 The good news is that if you approach this change with a warm heart, the right strategy, and a plan for making it work, you and your partner will be just fine.

 Let’s take a look at some different scenarios in which you may be moving in with your significant other and some of the best ways to navigate the challenges that come with this new adventure in life.

 1. How Are We Handling Budgeting and Finances?

 One of the biggest ways that you can make sure that moving in with your significant other goes smoothly, is to make sure that you have a financial plan laid out for your new living situation.
 Whether you are moving in with them, they are moving in with you, or you are both finding a new place together, make sure to have the splitting of your living expenses and necessities settled and planned out before you move in.
 Having a framework for your finances, budgeting, rent and other expenses will make sure that money is not something that will come between you when you move in together.

 If one of you is moving into one of your partner’s home, make sure that you have the expenses split evenly (or in another way that works for you).
 If you’re both looking for a new place, make sure that it’s within both of your budgets so that there isn’t any griping about overpaying or living in a place that is too dingy.